soraghallaigh/FH-Training-App-Sencha/README.md

 ## Task

 In Step 1 we defined our view, now we must add it to index.html to make Sencha aware it exists.
-We must also add the Payment view to our Viewport.js and update our Home.js file with an icon for payment if you have not done so already.
+We must also add the Payment view to our Viewport.js and update our Home.js file with an icon for payment and handler to switch to the Payment view.
+Add these if you have not done so already.

 ## Step 2